Concussion - child - discharge

 Mild brain injury in children - discharge; Brain injury in children - discharge; Mild traumatic brain injury in children - discharge; Closed head injury in children - discharge; TBI in children - discharge

-At home, follow the health care provider's instructions on how to care for your child.
+At home, follow your health care provider's instructions on how to care for your child.
 Use the information below as a reminder.

 When Your Child was in the Hospital

 If your child had a mild head injury, it's likely no treatment was needed.
-But be aware that the symptoms of a head injury can show up later.
+But be aware that more symptoms of a head injury can show up later.

 What to Expect at Home